usersuman/usersuman/README.md

-### Hi there 👋 i am suman, a student currently learning and experimenting new things whatever i learned..
+### Hi there 👋 i am suman, a student currently learning and experimenting things whatever i learned..

 Here are some ideas with i get started: